 - Pimple - a small pustule on the skin's surface.
-Pimples develop when sebaceous glands, or oil glands, become clogged and infected, leading to swollen, red lesions filled with pus (as described in the above section).
+Pimples develop when sebaceous glands, or oil glands, become clogged and infected, leading to swollen, red acne lesions filled with pus (as described in the above section).
 Pimples are also called zits, or spots (if you’re in the UK).

 - Whitehead - a comedo covered by a layer of skin.
 Both whiteheads and blackheads are technically known as comedones, which form when skin cells and oil become trapped in a pore.

 - Blackhead - a comedo that has been exposed to the air.
 The oxidation of oil and skin cells causes it to darken in color.
 Learn more about whiteheads vs. blackheads.

-- Acne - persistent and recurring pimples/blemishes that are prevalent on the face, neck, chest, and/or back.
+- Acne (Acne Vulgaris) - persistent and recurring pimples/blemishes that are prevalent on the face, neck, chest, and/or back.
 There can be different types of acne as well, and if acne is persistent or severe, it is recommended you visit a board-certified dermatologist to be treated with acne medication.